-- Reserving additional space in program files for program expansion. - 2.
+- 1. Reserving additional space in program files for program expansion. - 2.
 Establishing temporary work files on the disk. - 3.
 Renaming and reusing scratched files. - 4.
 Efficient use of disk storage space within records. - 5.
 The LIMITS Statement.

-7.2 PROGRAM FILES REVISITED
+4.2 PROGRAM FILES REVISITED

-The discussion of saving program files in Chapter 5 restricted itself to cases in which the system used exactly enough disk space to hold the In many cases, however, it is advantageous to program lines. recorded reserve additional sectors within a program file for future of expansion such additional space is reserved at the outset, the the program.
-If program can subsequently be expanded and written back into its original the catalog (the reuse of scratched program file locations is location in described in Section 7.5).
+The discussion of saving program files in Chapter 2 restricted itself to cases in which the system used exactly enough disk space to hold the recorded program lines.
+In many cases, however, it is advantageous to reserve additional sectors within a program file for future expansion of the program.
+If such additional space is reserved at the outset, the program can subsequently be expanded and written back into its original location in the catalog (the reuse of scratched program file locations is described in Section 4.5).
 If extra space is not reserved when the file is initially created, the expanded program will not fit into its original space, and must be saved at a new location in the Catalog Area.
 In this case, the space occupied by the old program is wasted, unless a new file can be found to occupy it.
 The SAVE DC command provides a means of reserving extra sectors in a program file when the program is initially stored on disk.